MaterializeInc/materialize/doc/user/content/administration/billing.md

   statements.
 To see your query history, in the console, under `Monitoring`, select `Query History`.

-## Cost Reductions
+## Cost reductions

 Some considerations for lowering costs:

 - Create a view and an index rather than a materialized view.
 See [Views](/concepts/views/).

-- Avoid creating random indexes.
+- Avoid creating unnecessary indexes.
 That is, create indexes appropriate for your use cases.
 See [Optimization](/transform-data/optimization/).